holochain-gym/holochain-gym.github.io/docs/developers/requirements/anatomy.md

 **Cargo.lock** contains a snapshot of all the rust dependencies.
 It works much like `package-lock.json` in node projects.
 You should commit this file to the git repository if you are working with several people on the same project.

-The hart of the exercise lies withing **zomes/exercise**.
+The heart of the exercise lies withing **zomes/exercise**.
 This is a pure and simple Rust project and contains its own `Cargo.toml` and `Cargo.lock` file.
 You start adding Rust code in `src/lib.rs`

 Once you are done adding code you need to compile your Rust code to a [WASM](https://webassembly.org/) binary and package it in a DNA, a holochain specific format.
 The result will be stored in **workdir**.